 - 15. Ability to communicate effectively in a variety of forms. - 16.
 Ability to work effectively as a member of a team and select leadership responsibility where appropriate. - 17.
 Ability to select and manage information using appropriate ICT. - 18.
 Ability to select and use appropriate quantitative and qualitative techniques for data collection, presentation, analysis and problem solving. - 19.
 Confidence to challenge received opinion and engage in professional debate. - 20.
 Ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts.

-In addition to meeting the programme outcomes above, students will be expected to evidence meeting the National Occupational Standards (NOS) for Youth Work.
+In addition to meeting the programme outcomes above, apprentices will be expected to: